 A lot of new artists want to know the best way of choosing the right colors all the time.
 I understand that because it was once one of my biggest concerns too.

 I learned through experience that there really isn’t such a thing as “The Right Color.”
 The more horses I drew, the more I learned that I could create realistic colors by combining many different colors.
+Even if I drew the same color of horse twice, I could get similar and equally realistic colors using different color combinations.

 Even more important, color really isn’t the most important thing to get right.
 Value is.
 Get those values right, and you can make almost anything look realistic no matter what color it is.